nxs4246/ELSA/README.md

-# ELSA
-### _(Exceptional Laptops and Supercomputers Always)_
+# ELSA - _(Exceptional Laptops and Supercomputers Always)_

+I created as a part of my class project.
 ELSA is a store management program built using Java and the Java Swing (JSwing) library.
 It provides a user-friendly graphical user interface (GUI) for managing computer options components, setting prices, creating custom computers, and keeping track of orders.

 ## Requirements
 To run ELSA, ensure that you have the following dependencies installed: